Mark Glassmaker

 Mark and Cindy Glassmaker have been married for 28 years, and their business, Alaska Fishing with Mark Glassmaker, has been operating since 1990.
 Over the past 34 years guiding on the Kenai River, we’ve witnessed many changes.
 Through early diversification and the dedication of our entire guide staff and team, we’ve built and maintained what we believe is the premier Kenai River fishing experience.
 We take great pride in our work and in the reputation our business stands for.
 Your trip becomes part of that legacy, and we are committed to making it exceptional.
 Every outing is approached with 100% effort and service, ensuring that your Alaska fishing trips not only meets but exceeds expectations.

 Wondering how much that salmon weighs and don’t have a scale?
 Did you release your trophy king and wonder how much it actually weighed?
-In Alaska, we are often fishing without any cell service, and have no access to a Salmon weight calculator app.
-Fortunately, the fish length to weight formula to estimate their weight …
+In Alaska, we are often fishing without any cell service and have no access to a weight calculator app.
+Fortunately, the fish length-to-weight formula to estimate their size is quite easy …

 Here’s some helpful tips on how to handle your fish… Catch and release, or catch and kill, there’s a right and a wrong way to treat fish.
-After all, there’s no point to killing a fish if it will never make it to the dinner table.
-And why let a fish go if it’s going …
+After all, there’s no point to killing a fish if it will never make it to the dinner table, and why let a fish go if it is …

 Alaska Steelhead Fishing

-Alaska Steelhead Fishing on the Kenai Peninsula.
-When most people think of steelhead they think of places like Washington’s Olympic Peninsula, the Rogue in Oregon or the Smith in Northern California.
-When most Alaska waters are frozen shut, winter steelheading is alive and well in the Pacific Northwest (El NIno permitting).
-But in the Fall, …
+Alaska Steelhead fishing on the Kenai Peninsula is a world-class experience.
+When most people think of steelhead, they often picture Washington’s Olympic Peninsula, the Rogue in Oregon, or the Smith in Northern California.
+While winter steelheading is a popular pursuit in the Pacific Northwest—weather permitting—the experience in Alaska is unique.
+In the fall, before the …

 Alaska Fly Fishing For Trout

 Alaska fly fishing for trout.
-When most anglers dream about the Kenai River, they envision world record king salmon.
+When most anglers dream about the Kenai River, they envision world-record king salmon.
 But for more and more fly fishing enthusiasts, the Kenai has become synonymous with monster rainbow trout.
-This fishery has outpaced all others on the Kenai River in terms of overall popularity and this can likely …
+As your Kenai River professional guide service team, we specialize in helping you navigate the river’s unique ecosystems to target …

 Hunting VS. Fishing